Experience

 DUI.
 Defense

 The Defendant was arrested for drinking while driving a moped.
 Arguing that a moped is not a “vehicle” for the purpose of the Washington Motor Vehicle Statute, in accordance with US v.
 Dotson, C.A.
 9 (Wash.)
-1994, 34 F.3d 882, 32 ALR 5th 875, the State dismissed the DUI charges against Jeff’s client.
+1994, 34 F.3d 882, 32 ALR 5th 875, the State dismissed the DUI charges against our client.

 Xu v.
 Guo